Scholarships

 The Milwaukee Jewish Federation has partnered with the Foundation for Jewish Camp to provide grants and introductory rates for first-time campers at Jewish overnight camps.
 The One Happy Camper program provides grants up to $1000.

-New this year, limited funding is available to day school students through PJ Goes to Camp.
-Funding for day school families is first come, first serve, so interested families should contact Tzipi as soon as possible.
+Limited funding is available to day school students through PJ Goes to Camp.
+If you need an online code contact pjgtc@hgf.org.
+Funding for day school families is first come, first serve, so interested families should apply as soon as possible.

 College Scholarships